OctopusDeploy/blog/blog/2018-02/deploying-an-octopus-pi/index.md

 Replace the output path with the path to your Octopus Installation, if required.

 :::info
-The `linux-arm` Calamari, will be provided in future releases
+The `linux-arm` Calamari package, will be provided in future releases
 :::

 ## Creating the Deployment Project